 As the fortunes of some of the old inns of Exeter waned, the London Inn began to prosper, largely due to the introduction of the turnpikes, and the increase in travel by coach.
 The London Inn extended to the rear with space for stabling and other facilities.
 The Duke of York changed horses there in 1763 when Isaac Moneypenny was running the place.
 He had recently introduced a London coach service from the inn that took two days - a fast time then.
 In 1788 the Prince of Wales, the future George IV, dined at the inn, adding to its good name.

 In the 1920's it was put up for auction twice, and twice failed to find a buyer.
 The amount of traffic crossing in front of the hotel increased after the First War and the junction was proving to be a bottleneck - the City Council stepped in and purchased the Bude Hotel in 1933.
-The last round of drinks in the bar were purchased by a city councillor (the last time any city councillor bought a round of drinks?) and it closed in 1933 to be demolished to widen the road.
-The rear part was purchased by a small local grocery firm called Fearis (Ferris), who built a modern store on the site.
-The Bude Grill continued until 1942, in the restaurant that Fearis opened as part of their development.
+The last round of drinks in the bar were purchased by a city councillor and it closed in 1933 to be demolished to widen the road.
+The rear part was purchased by a small local grocery firm called Fearis (Ferris).
+They opened a restaurant in their store named the Bude Grill, but it was lost in the 1942 bombing.

 After the war, the Bude Lounge opened as a subterranean bar at 106 Paris Street according to one contact, who was police officer at the time.
 I can't find a listing in the 1956 Kellys, so more research is required.